 To patch or not to patch

 Automating a patch distribution process is a best practice that must not be ignored or allowed to fall by the wayside.
-Keeping patches up to date can protect companies from exposure to malware or intruders, but considering the requirements of maintaining SOX compliance, patch management software can also keep company CEOs and/or CIOs out of hot water with government regulators, internal auditors or shareholders.
+Keeping patches up to date can protect companies from exposure to malware or intruders, but considering the requirements of maintaining Sarbanes-Oxley compliance, patch management software can also keep company CEOs or CISOs out of hot water with government regulators, internal auditors or shareholders.

-That said, IT must always weigh the benefits of automating a task with the possible downside that automation software doesn't always behave as automatically or as appropriately as expected.
-This is where testing of all patches prior to pushing those patches to target computers becomes key.
+IT must always weigh the benefits of automating a task with the possible downside that automation software doesn't always behave as automatically or as appropriately as expected.
+This is where the testing of all the patches prior to pushing those patches to target computers becomes key.
 It's critical that organizations test all the patches with their specific mix of hardware and software to ensure that they cause no adverse effects when deployed to the computing population at large.

-A comprehensive enterprise patch management strategy keeps vulnerabilities at bay while also protecting the company and its leadership from regulatory trouble.
-No company can afford to ignore either risk in the modern world of patch management compliance.
+A comprehensive enterprise patch management strategy keeps software vulnerabilities at bay, while also protecting the company, its employees and its leadership from regulatory or internal compliance issues.
+No company can afford to ignore these risks in the modern world of patch management compliance.